 You already know that CBD products are legal in 50 states.
 You can freely and calmly contact your doctor for advice.

-Be sure to ask your doctor if he/she is familiar with CBD products’ composition, the effect, and the latest research.
+Be sure to ask your doctor if he/she is familiar with CBD products’ composition, the effect, and the latest academic research institutions and professional medical advice.
 If the answer is negative, will he/she advise a specialist who is already aware of this topic.

 For a healthcare professional who is familiar with CBD, tell your CBD purpose.
-You want to take a supplement to improve your overall well-being or to address a specific health problem.
-The dosage and duration of the CBD intake will depend on this.
+You want to take a supplement to improve your overall well-being or to address a specific health problem and individual body weight.
+The best CBD dosage and duration of the CBD intake will depend on this.

 Also, describe your health condition.
 There are some limits for adults on CBD consumption.
 For example, pregnancy, breastfeeding, liver disease, Parkinson’s disease.